 - ClinGen Goals:

-- Share genomic and phenotypic data through centralized databases for clinical and research use
+Share genomic and phenotypic data between clinicians, researchers, and patients through centralized and federated databases for clinical and research use.

 II.
 THE CLINGEN AND CLINVAR PARTNERSHIP